-If there’s one thing web visitors and search engines have in common, it’s this - they both loathe poor user experience.
+If there’s one thing web visitors and search engines have in common, it’s this - they both detest a poor user experience.

-Naturally, any visitor would hate not being able to navigate to the information they seek.
-(Or read it comfortably, regardless of the device they use, for that matter.)
+Your site visitors can't stand their inability to navigate to the information they seek (or read it comfortably, regardless of the device they use, for that matter).

-And since search engines put users first, they too tend to focus on boosting pages that deliver an experience their users would be delighted with in the SERPs.
+And since search engines prioritize the best search experience for your users, they too tend to focus on boosting pages that deliver an experience their users would be delighted with in the SERP.

 This typically relates to identifying common technical SEO issues, and ensuring that template-level content optimization passes Google’s requirements.

-And of course, that’s exactly the intelligence a site audit data delivers.
+And of course, that’s exactly the intelligence our site audit data delivers.

-But did you know that among all this information also lie insights into potential user experience issues on the site?
+Did you know that among all this information are the insights required to determine potential user experience issues on the site?

 Before we dive in, let’s recap what role usability plays in delivering a strong search experience.